January 25, 2018

 Fonar in 1982 and have followed it every day since.
 Great products would

-the stock moved up and has been flirting with the $27 area again.
+the stock moved up and over the $33 area last November but fell hard

-No matter how much I like the stock it has too high to buy.
+No matter how much I like the stock it may still be too high to buy.
 Entry is best if under $20.
-Lighten up while near $27.
+Lighten up when over near $30.

 From $9.50 to over $19